yajingwcomm/yajingwcomm.github.io/_pages/about.md

 <div style="margin-top: 40px; max-width: 800px; line-height: 1.7; font-family: 'Helvetica', Arial, sans-serif;">

 <p>
 Hello World!
-I’m Yajing, currently a second-year Research Master student in the <a href="https://ascor.uva.nl/" target="_blank">Amsterdam School of Communication Research (ASCoR)</a> at University of Amsterdam, aiming for a PhD in HCI starting Fall 2026.
+I’m Yajing (Hazel), currently a second-year Research Master student in the <a href="https://ascor.uva.nl/" target="_blank">Amsterdam School of Communication Research (ASCoR)</a> at University of Amsterdam, aiming for a PhD in HCI starting Fall 2026.
 </p>

 <p>